kennedydmb/pizza-database-project/README.md

 ### Existing Features

+#### Add New Pizza (Create)
+Once a user has logged in or registered they can add new pizzas and toppings to the database.
+User can choose a name, sauce type, cheese type, choose a code, then pick up to 4 toppings per topping category.

-#### Pizza Recipe Display
+#### Pizza Recipe Display (Read)
 Pizza recipes display as cards to the user with links to edit them.

+#### Edit Existing Pizza (Update)
+If a user chooses to edit a pizza they will see the forms and check boxes with the existing data.
+They can then change this and either update the database or they can delete pizzas from the database

+#### Delete Pizza (Delete)
+Users can delete pizzas by first selecting the edit button, then selecting delete button, this was done to reduce the liklihood of accidentally deleted pizzas.

 #### Pagination
 Each page shows 6 recipies to the user.

 #### Login/Register
 User can register to the website, and once don so they have access to more features.

-#### Add New Pizza
-Once a user has logged in or registered they can add new pizzas and toppings to the database.
-User can choose a name, sauce type, cheese type, choose a code, then pick up to 4 toppings per topping category.

-#### Edit Existing Pizza
-If a user chooses to edit a pizza they will see the forms and check boxes with the existing data.
-They can then change this and either update the database or they can delete pizzas from the database

 #### Add Topping
 Users can add toppings to the database once they have logged in.
 They can choose to add either meat or veg to the database.